cdl-geneseo/geneseo-dictionary/S/Shields-Up.md

 # Shields Up

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shields Up

 Created by  Unknown User (mre4), last modified on May 07, 2022

 Phrase created by Suny Geneseo to encourage students to wear their masks.&quot;We got another email telling us &quot;Shields up, knights!&quot;Edmond, S-Z, 2022